gopulse/pulse/README.md

-# Pulse Routing (In Development)
+# Pulse Web framework (In Development)

-Pulse Routing is a routing package for the [Pulse Framework](https://github.com/gopulse/pulse).
+Pulse is a web framework for the Go programming language.
+It is a lightweight framework that is easy to use and easy to learn.
+It is designed to be a simple and elegant solution to building web applications and APIs.